 Greenstone carpark (km2711) – Taipo hut (km2735)

 The day dawned as another perfect day.
-We set out to finish our hitch to the trailhead and immediately got a ride from an empy tour bus.
+We set out to finish our hitch to the trailhead and immediately got a ride from an empty tour bus.
 That is a first.
 The driver and guide were going up the Dart River and almost forgot to let us off at the intersection to the Greenstone.
 So we came close to hiking the Dart Valley instead, which I want to do, but at a later date.
 I’ve decided to postpone all the side trips until after I finish the TA.
 It is best to focus on one thing, for now.
 We got another quick ride to where the road turns off to the Routeburn.
-There we sat for quite awile, as all the traffic was going the way of the more popular hike.
+There we sat for quite awhile, as all the traffic was going the way of the more popular hike.
 It wasn’t a bad place to be stuck.
 After about 2 hours, we finally got a ride to Kinloch from a local man, Al. He gave us a great tip about an apple tree in town, so we were happy to detour to forage.
 They were some of the best apples I’ve had.
 Free and healthy local food, what a treat!
 It was nearly noon by then and we decided to just try walking the remaining 12 km on the road.
-It couldn’t have been a more pleasant road to walk, with more spectacular views across the lake.
+As evidenced by our many hitches, it can be a struggle for TA walkers to get from Queenstown all the way around the lake to this remote trailhead.
+It couldn’t have been a more pleasant road to walk, at least, with more spectacular views across Lake Wakatipu.
 No wonder so many want to live in this region.
 It is just stunning.

 The trail to Greenstone hut was really easy.
 Wide and smooth.
 It was a nice break from the usual.
 The valleys were also nice.
 Even nicer, the hut was huge and modern.
 There were only 2 people staying there when we arrived at around 5 pm.
 Quite shocking being that it was a weekend and with all the cars at the trailhead.
 But we wanted to cover more distance.